pedrosalgado22/Fantasy2026/README.md

 # World Cup 2026 Fantasy Optimizer

 A probabilistic squad selection system built for FIFA's official World Cup 2026 fantasy game.
-The system combines bookmaker odds with FIFA fantasy platform data to compute expected fantasy points per player, then selects a legal squad using integer linear programming.
+The system combines bookmaker odds with FIFA fantasy platform data to compute expected fantasy points per player, then selects a valid squad using integer linear programming.

-The project began after a fifth place finish in a private fantasy league, using time available between tournament rounds.
+This project began during the Round of 16 after a 6th place standing as of that point.

 ## Repository Contents